yuwie10/nih-awards/README.md

 ![alt text](images/5-rf-confusion.png)

-The random forest trained on the listed features performs better than the Naive Bayes trained on text data.
+The random forest trained on the listed features performs better than the Naive Bayes trained on text data, with a larger number of true positives and fewer false positives across all classes.
 We can also look at the features the random forest used to split the data to make predictions.

 ![alt text](images/6-rf-features.png)